MicrosoftDocs/machine-learning-server-docs/microsoft-r/r-reference/revoscaler/rxpredict.md

  ### `type`
- the type of prediction desired for [rxGlm](rxGLM.md) and [rxLogit](rxLogit.md).
-Supported choices are: `"response"`and `"link"`.
+Applies to [rxGlm](rxGLM.md) and [rxLogit](rxLogit.md), used to set the type of prediction.
+Valid values are `"response"`and `"link"`.
 If `type = "response"`, the predictions are on the scale of the response variable.
 For instance, for  the binomial model, the predictions are in the range (0,1).
 If `type = "link"`, the predictions are on the scale of the linear predictors.
 Thus for the binomial model, the predictions are of log-odds.

  ### `writeModelVars`
  logical value.
 If `TRUE`, and the output data set is different from the input data set, variables in the model will be written to the output data set in addition to the predictions (and residuals, standard errors, and confidence bounds, if requested).
 If variables from the input data set are transformed in the model, the transformed variables will also be included.